exonum/exonum-java-binding/doc/Migration_guide_0.4.md

   If your transaction code needs a whole message of this or _any_ other transaction, use `com.exonum.binding.blockchain.Blockchain.getTxMessages`.
   - `hash`.
-You can access the SHA-256 hash of this transaction message in `Transaction#execute` from the passed context: `TransactionContext#getFooHash`.
+You can access the SHA-256 hash of this transaction message in `Transaction#execute` from the passed context: `TransactionContext#getTransactionMessageHash`.
 As a reminder, it uniquely identifies the message in the system.

 That leaves `Transaction` interface with two methods: `execute` and `info`.
 The argument of `execute` changed too — it now accepts a `TransactionContext` that allows